 We will start by defining what cervical disease is.
 It occurs when the discs between the vertebrae wear out.
 As a result, we often just attribute this to normal wear and tear and the effects of aging.
 So does that mean that headaches are just a normal part of the aging process?
 Before you accept your condition as unavoidable, consider these other reasons that cervical disease might develop.

-- Technology overuse – Technology definitely has its place.
-However, many of these devices were designed without any consideration of how their use would affect the human body.
+Technology definitely has its place.
+However, many of these devices affect the human body negatively.
 Take smartphones as an example.
 The common practice has become to look down at a smartphone at waist level to check the time, a text, or social media, and then simply slip it back in your pocket.
 The problem is that the neck is used to carring the 12-pound head, but when you crane your neck forward to look at your phone, you are putting about 60 pounds of pressure on the neck.
 This can lead to misalignments and destabilization of the support structures of the neck, especially when the motion is repeated several times per hour, all day long.
 Thus, technology overuse may be contributing to how common cervical disease and chronic headache conditions are.

 The health of the neck is vital when it comes to headaches because the cervical spine facilitates blood flow to the head and the atlas protects the sensitive area where the brainstem meets the spinal cord.
 Also, misalignments may affect the proper drainage of cerebrospinal fluid, thus leading to pooling and intracranial pressure buildup.
 Therefore, we would like to introduce you to a subspecialty of chiropractic called upper cervical chiropractic as a possible way to find natural help for headaches.